01mf02/jaq/README.md

 As a remedy, jaq provides `recurse` as core filter, which tries to avoid growing the stack if possible.

-Compared to jq, jaq imposes an important syntactic restriction on recursive filters, namely that *recursive filters may only have variable arguments*.
+Since jaq 1.1, recursive filters can also have non-variable arguments, like in jq.
-That is, in jaq, we cannot define a filter like:
+For example:

     def f(a): a, f(1+a);